okimiko/mbtileserver/README.md

 This project currently provides a minimal ArcGIS tiled map service API for tiles stored in an mbtiles file.

 This is enabled with the `--enable-arcgis` flag.

+To be able to provide a basemap for arcgis clients it is possible to proxy any XYZ mapserver through the api.

+This is enabled and configured with the `--arcgis-proxy http://localhost:18000/styles/osm-liberty/256/%%s/%%s/%%s.png` parameter.

 This should be sufficient for use with online platforms such as [Data Basin](https://databasin.org).
 Because the ArcGIS API relies on a number of properties that are not commonly available within an mbtiles file, so certain aspects are stubbed out with minimal information.